Medical Disclaimer ⓘ

 - Belotero Volume: for lifting and shaping areas that have suffered age-related volume loss, such as the cheeks, temples, and chin.

 The list of skin rejuvenation effects of HA products such as Belotero is impressive.
-The volume of the injection itself provides much needed lift and support, but it also draws in natural body fluids (1,000 times its own volume).
+The volume of the injection itself provides much needed lift and support, but it also draws in natural body fluids (1,000 times its weight in water).
 This provides additional lift, but also makes Belotero a superb moisturizer, and further enhances its youthful effects.

 The main skin rejuvenation effect of Belotero comes from HA’s ability to stimulate the body’s own natural collagen production, thereby establishing a strong support matrix to promote skin suppleness and firmness.